delphidabbler/codesnip/Docs/ReadMe.txt

 tracker.
 If your bug hasn't already been reported or fixed please add a report using the "Add new" link on Tracker.

-Please note that versions 1 and 2 of CodeSnip are no longer supported, so don't report bugs for those versions.
+Please note that versions 1 to 3 of CodeSnip are no longer supported, so don't report bugs for those versions.
 You should update the program first and only report the bug if it is still present.